ansalls/HRG-Grouper-Analysis/README.md

 # HRG-Grouper-Analysis

+Note, this is out of date.
+See Test Data Run Book.ipynb for the most up-to-date setup instructions.

 Materials used to probe the NHS's HRG grouper software and better understand its behavior.

 ## C_Utils